gabemule/git-aliases/docs/commands/jerrypick.md

 # 🍒 Jerrypick Command

-Provides an interactive way to cherry-pick commits from one branch to another, allowing for easy selection of multiple commits with a user-friendly interface.
+Provides an interactive way to cherry-pick commits from one branch to another, allowing for easy selection of multiple commits with a user-friendly interface and automatic conflict resolution using configured mergetool.

 ## Usage